Careers

 Professional Development & Mentoring

-The learning continues – for students and lawyers alike – through breakfast meetings on a variety of subjects, from substantive legal issues to helpful practice tips.
+The learning continues – for students and lawyers alike – through our best-in-class education program, Lenczner Slaght Ignite, which provides training and professional development on a variety of subjects throughout the year, including advocacy, business development, and more.
 In addition, we encourage our students to attend continuing legal education programs outside the firm, many of which are taught by our lawyers.
-The goal underlying all of these efforts is to give students the solid grounding they need to shorten the learning curve and achieve success – at our firm and in the profession.

 Mentoring – Formal and Informal

 We pair each new student with a formal mentor whose role is to ensure a smooth integration into the firm and aide in the student's professional development.
-Each mentor ensures that his or her mentee benefits from a diverse summer or articling experience, including regular opportunities to attend client meetings, pre-trials, discoveries and court proceedings.
+Each mentor ensures that his or her mentee benefits from a diverse summer or articling experience, including regular opportunities to attend client meetings, pre-trials, discoveries, and court proceedings.
 Mentors also ensure that students have an opportunity to gain valuable experience in working with a wide range of Lenczner Slaght lawyers.

 This mentoring program – which extends to lawyers in their first year with the firm – includes guidelines for both mentors and mentees that are designed to facilitate the relationship.
 Parallel to this formal arrangement there is also a very strong informal mentoring process that unfolds naturally as students and lawyers forge connections with one another.